 Bangkok is just one of those vibrant, bustling, and absolutely captivating cities that you should see at least once.
-And if you’re living in Thailand for a semester as an ILP volunteer, you really should visit a few times.
+And if you’re living in Thailand for a semester as an ILP volunteer, we even recommend visiting more than once if you can.

 Oh, Thailand.
-A country that’s full of anything you’re looking for.
-Miles of the prettiest beaches around, dense jungles filled with quaint little villages to explore, ancient ruins, waterfalls, picturesque lakes you can visit while you spend time out in a colorful bungalow.
+A country that’s full of the adventure you’re looking for.
+Miles of the prettiest beaches around, dense jungles filled with quaint little villages to explore, ancient ruins, waterfalls, and picturesque lakes you can visit while you spend time out in a colorful bungalow.

 As if that wasn’t enough, Thailand also boasts one of the most impressive capital cities in the world: Bangkok.

 Feel like you need more time in Thailand?

 See the best of the best with our Thailand Destination Guide.

 In such a sprawling city, you’ll want to make sure you are seeing the best of the best.
 Good thing we have an insider’s guide to Bangkok.
 We’ve talked to our volunteers and have put all of their favorite restaurants, things to do, places to stay, and other tips to make sure you’re seeing it all.

 - Things To See & Do In The City

 - Getting To Bangkok

 Favorite Things To See + Do In The City